RUrlus/ModelMetricUncertainty/README.rst

     :target: https://github.com/RUrlus/carma/blob/stable/LICENSE
     :alt: License

-.. class:: center
+**Model-Metric-Uncertainty (MMU) is a library for the evaluation of model performance and estimation of the uncertainty on these metrics.**

 `Documentation <https://mmu.readthedocs.io/en/latest/>`_

-**Model-Metric-Uncertainty (MMU) is a library for the evaluation of model performance and estimation of the uncertainty on these metrics.**

 Functionality
 -------------